khanhmuy/hackintosh-ideapad-3-14ABA7/README.md

 - Wake from sleep does not work.
 - Audio over HDMI doesn't work. [#76](https://github.com/NootInc/NootedRed/issues/76)
 - Most of the kexts and OC itself are `DEBUG` versions, which may increase boot times.
 Replace them if you're bothered (not needed in 0.7.7 and newer).
-- General instability when using GPU-intensive applications and Chromium - based browsers / Electron apps. [#13](https://github.com/NootInc/NootedRed/issues/13).
-Workaround for now is to use Safari.
+- General instability when using ~~GPU-intensive~~ OpenGL applications and Chromium - based browsers / Electron apps. ~~[#13](https://github.com/NootInc/NootedRed/issues/13)~~ resolved with the lastest build of NRed.
+Workaround for now is to use Safari or use Chromium's Angle renderer.
 ### Notes
 - Don't use case-sensitive APFS if you want to use Steam or Adobe tools.
 - After installation, open System Preferences and go to Displays -> Color, uncheck `Show profiles for this display only`, then select `sRGB IEC61966-2.1`, this will make your colors look *somewhat* right (definitely not calibrated or anything but yeah, not an